What to Pack for Gatineau

 December, January, February, March

-Add: Heavy winter coat (non-packable), Insulated waterproof boots, Neck gaiter or balaclava, Hand and foot warmers
+Add: Heavy winter parka (beyond packable down), Insulated waterproof boots, Neck gaiter or balaclava, Hand and foot warmers, Sunglasses for snow glare

 Summer